fbeaufume/spring-data-mongodb-reactive-insertion/README.md

 # Spring Data MongoDB reactive insertion

-This simple Spring Boot reactive application shows how to efficiently insert a `Flux` of items into MongoD.
+This simple Spring Boot reactive application shows how to efficiently insert a `Flux` of items into MongoDB.

 ## Usage

 First configure the MongoDB URL in `src/main/resources/application.properties`.

 Then run the application with `mvn spring-boot:run` or using your IDE.
-`java -jar target/spring-graphql-sample.jar`).

 Then use the application URLs:
 - http://localhost:8080/count-items counts the items in the database